Mostafa10770/Corporatica-back-end-Intern/README.md

 Here is a test from the image part:
 ![Image Test](https://github.com/user-attachments/assets/5c991a50-f8b9-4814-bdf9-8c6ea3b8e501)

-## Contributing
-Contributions are welcome!
-Please fork the repository and submit a pull request with your changes.
-Ensure that your code follows the project's coding standards and is well-documented.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.